Sherry-Xu/Probabilistic-Forecasting-for-Curves/data/DataDictionary.md

 Summer_break: 10 means is the summer break period, 0 means otherwise

-Christmas_break:20 means is the Christmas break period, 0 means otherwise
+Christmas_break: 20 means is the Christmas break period, 0 means otherwise

 WeekEnd: TRUE means the day is in weekends, FALSE means otherwise